Nutritional neuroscience

 Nutritional neuroscience is the scientific discipline that studies the effects various components of the diet such as minerals, vitamins, protein, carbohydrates, fats, dietary supplements, synthetic hormones, and food additives have on neurochemistry, neurobiology, behavior, and cognition.

-Recent research on nutritional mechanisms and their effect on the brain show they are involved in almost every facet of neurological functioning including alterations in neurogenesis, neurotrophic factors, neural pathways and neuroplasticity, throughout the life cycle.
+Research on nutritional mechanisms and their effect on the brain shows they are involved in almost every facet of neurological functioning, including alterations in neurogenesis, neurotrophic factors, neural pathways and neuroplasticity, throughout the life cycle.

 Relatively speaking, the brain consumes an immense amount of energy in comparison to the rest of the body.
 The human brain is approximately 2% of the human body mass and uses 20–25% of the total energy expenditure.
 Therefore, mechanisms involved in the transfer of energy from foods to neurons are likely to be fundamental to the control of brain function.
 Insufficient intake of selected vitamins, or certain metabolic disorders, affect cognitive processes by disrupting the nutrient-dependent processes within the body that are associated with the management of energy in neurons, which can subsequently affect neurotransmission, synaptic plasticity, and cell survival.